After lots of research I found a carry-on bag that’s durable, well-designed, affordable and chic

 On the day I was leaving L.A., I left my luggage with the concierge at the hotel while I went for a bike ride.
 The nice lady rolled it away with me trailing behind so she could get me a bike at the same time she put it in storage.
 As she rolled the bag she commented on it, how nice it looked and how well it moved.
 She even asked what brand it was.
 She hadn’t heard of it, but I’m pretty sure she has ordered one by now.
 Since she works in a hotel I think she knows a great piece of luggage when she meets it.

-I’ve since been to New York with my Monos.
-I was able to pack all I needed for four days and easily lift it into the overhead bin on my own.
+I’ve since been to New York with my Monos luggage.
+I was able to pack all I needed for four days in New York and easily lift it into the overhead bin on my own.
 All while looking suitably stylish in the big apple – I even matched my bag one day.

 My Monos and I had such wonderful success on our domestic adventures that in September 2021 we traveled to Paris.
 This time I took two small rollers, the Monos and a second heavier bag which I checked.
 I was travelling solo and I find two smaller bags easier to manage that one that weighs 50 pounds.